 Donald B. Smith, Jens Bukh, Carla Kuiken, A. Scott Muerhoff, Charles M. Rice, Jack T. Stapleton and Peter Simmonds

-This web page maintains a regularly updated list of confirmed HCV genotype and subtype assignments (Table 1).
-This maintained resource is designed to assist researchers investigating the diversity of HCV in designating appropriate assignments for new sequences and maintaining consistency in both the names designated and ensuring that guidelines for their assignment (originally proposed in the published consensus paper (3) and updated recently (4)) are appropriately followed.
+This web page maintains a regularly updated list of confirmed HCV genotype and subtype assignments (Table 1) and alignments (in FASTA and SSE formats) This maintained resource is designed to assist researchers investigating the diversity of HCV in designating appropriate assignments for new sequences and maintaining consistency in both the names designated and ensuring that guidelines for their assignment (originally proposed in the published consensus paper (3) and updated recently (4)) are appropriately followed.
 Although the 2005 proposal was supported by by the establishment of curated databases that organised HCV sequences as they became available (Los Alamos HCV Sequence Database, (2) and euHCVdb (1)), neither of these are now actively maintained.
 This web resource is designed to maintain this function for HCV researchers.

 Based upon analysis of > 1300 nearly complete coding region sequences obtained from the Genbank and Los Alamos databases in May 2013 (4), the number of confirmed genotypes has increased from the 18 listed in 2005 (3) to 67 (Table 1).
 A neighbour joining phylogenetic tree of maximum composite likelihood nucleotide distances between the coding regions of these isolates, together with other isolates that have yet to be assigned a subtype (indicated by *) is shown below.
 Filled circles indicate selected clades with 100% bootstrap support.